siemens/linux-entra-sso/README.md

 ## Usage

 No configuration is required.
+The SSO is automatically enabled.
+If you want to disable the SSO for this session, click on the tray icon and select the guest account.

 However, you might need to clear all cookies on `login.microsoftonline.com`, in case you are already logged.
 The extension will automatically acquire a [PRT SSO Cookie](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-oapxbc/105e4d17-defd-4637-a520-173db2393a4b) from the locally running device identity broker and inject that into the OAuth2 login workflow for all Microsoft Entra ID enabled sites